 Thank you for visiting my site.
 I am an author of inspirational, spiritual, and family-related books.

 I have since devoted my life to bringing smiles to senior citizens with my various projects.
 Please explore my experiences and insights on this site and if you have any questions, please feel free to contact me.
+Thank you.

 A place to rest, be nurtured and take a break from your daily cares.
 A gathering place for those seeking solace, laughter and social support.